 Sports in Bangladesh

 Cricket is the most popular sport in the country.
-In 1999, its national cricket team was part of the World Cup, and in 2000, it received Test status, an honor in the sport for it is the ultimate test of a team’s ability and endurance.
+In 1999, its national cricket team was part of the World Cup, and in 2000, it received Test status, an honour in the sport for it is the ultimate test of a team’s ability and endurance.

 Biodiversity of Bangladesh